LLMs.txt for AI Code Generation Agents

 const { database, useLiveQuery, useDocument } = useFireproof("my-ledger");

-Fireproof databases are Merkle CRDTs, giving them the ledger-like causal consistency of a blockchain, but with the ability to merge and sync web data in real-time.
+Fireproof databases are Merkle CRDTs, giving them the ledger-like causal consistency of git or a blockchain, but with the ability to merge and sync web data in real-time.
 Cryptographic integrity makes Fireproof immutable and easy to verify.

 Put and Get Documents